Last updated on December 24, 2022

 |PAVILION DEPTH||42.8 - 43.2||42.0 - 42.7 or 43.3 - 43.9||41.0 - 41.9 or 44.0 - 45.5||39.0 - 40.9 or 45.6 - 48.0||< 39 or > 48|

 |GIRDLE||Thin to Slightly Thick||Very Thin to Slightly Thick||Very Thin to Thick||Very Thin to Very Thick||Extremely Thin to Extremely Thick|

 |CULET||None||Very Small||Small||Medium||> Medium|

-The colour chart below provides a general guide for evaluating colour in round cut diamonds.
+The chart below provides a general guideline for evaluating colour in the round brilliant cut diamonds.

-The GIA grades clarity of round cut diamonds on a scale from IF to I3, where IF means a flawless stone and I3 indicates a heavily included diamond.
+The GIA grades the clarity of round cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.